-These monies will be remitted to the Trustees by the fifteenth (15th) day of the month following that which contributions cover.
+These monies will be remitted to the Trustees by the fifteenth (15th) day of the month following the month for which the deductions were made.
 The remittance shall be made in accordance with and through the same method established in this Agreement for the transmission of other funds.